harrypeter07/RESUMEMAKER/README.md

 ## 🏗️ Architecture

-REMAA follows a clean architecture approach with the following components:
+REMAA follows a modular architecture approach with the following components:

 ```
 app/